fatihbozdag/metadiscourse_analysis/README.md

 ## Usage

-The tool can be used either as a Python script or as a Jupyter notebook:

-### Python Script
+The main script for this tool is `metadiscourse_analysis.py`:

 ```bash
 python metadiscourse_analysis.py --input your_data.csv --output_dir results